How to Manage Your Child’s Toughest Behavioral Problems

 - Reset after delivering a consequence and continue to reinforce positive behaviors, even if the consequence has yet to be delivered

-With practice and persistence, these strategies will improve your child’s behaviors and decrease family conflict at home – during the pandemic and beyond.
+With practice and persistence, these strategies will improve your child’s behaviors and decrease family conflict at home – now, and years into the future.

 The content for this article was derived from the ADDitude Expert Webinar “Discipline Strategies for ADHD: How to Manage Your Child’s Most Challenging Behaviors” [Video Replay & Podcast #346] with David Anderson, Ph.D., which was broadcast live on March 2, 2021.